How to Take the Perfect Day Trip to Toledo from Madrid

 Taxi

 Taking a taxi is a simple and hassle-free way to arrive in Toledo.
-Thereโ€™s no set price, but you can expect to pay around $100 USD for a one-way trip to Toledo, which is about an hour’s drive from the Spanish capital.
-Click here to arrange your private taxi.
+Thereโ€™s no set price, but you can expect to pay around $100 USD for a one-way trip to Toledo, which is about an hour's drive from the Spanish capital.
+Arrange your private Toledo taxi here.

 Guided Day Trip